stworo01/sp2-2014/README.md

 # README #

-Source code examples for Software and Programming II 2014-15 @ Birkbeck, University of London
+Materials for Software and Programming II 2014-15 @ Birkbeck, University of London